Skip to content

 Stack Order Check

-The action verifies that the PR is at the bottom of its stack:
+The action verifies that the PR is at the bottom of its stack.
+A branch is considered ready to merge when its parent is the trunk (e.g. main).

 This ensures stacked PRs are merged in order, maintaining clean git history.